-&lt;sup>54 Given that there are no permit requirements associated with the commercial harvesting of these species, any producer surplus generated as a result of regulation would likely be transitory in nature.
+51 Given that there are no permit requirements associated with the commercial harvesting of these species, any producer surplus generated as a result of regulation would likely be transitory in nature.

-Under Alternative 1 (No Action) those species that are currently managed under the Reef Fish, Queen Conch, Spiny Lobster, and Coral FMPs would continue to be managed, but the Council would not add new species nor remove species from management.
-Not tailoring the list of stocks to be managed to the species of interest to St. Croix would be contrary to the purpose of developing an island-based FMP.
+The social effects from adding species to the list of stocks to be managed are indirect benefits that help fulfill the goals of the FMP and protect stocks that are important both economically and socially to St. Thomas/St. John stakeholders.
+Under Alternative 1 (No Action) those species that are currently managed under the Reef Fish, Queen Conch, Spiny Lobster, and Coral FMPs will be continued to be managed, but the Council will not add new species nor remove species from management.
+Not tailoring the list of stocks to be managed to those species of interest to St. Thomas/St. John would be contrary to the purpose of developing an island-based FMP.

-With Preferred Alternative 2, a stepwise process using the identified criteria allows for a more methodical approach that takes into consideration biological, ecological, and socio-economic considerations for the St. Croix fishery that should have indirect beneficial social effects.
-The process under Preferred Alternative 2 uses an expert panel and other management panels to apply the criteria that give a broad interpretation of social, economic and ecological importance, which should benefit the stocks included and the fishery and more meaningfully meet the intent of creating an island-based FMP.
-Including specific species that are relevant to St. Croix fishermen and stakeholders would facilitate monitoring and assessment, which is critical to ensuring stock status remains above critical thresholds of overfishing and overfished status.
-It also provides monitoring of fishing activity that can provide important information in determining whether actions may need to be undertaken to meet social and economic objectives within the St. Croix FMP.
+With Preferred Alternative 2 a stepwise process using the identified criteria allows for a more methodical approach that takes into consideration biological, ecological, and socio-economic considerations for the St. Thomas/St. John fishery that should have indirect beneficial social effects.
+The process under Preferred Alternative 2 uses an expert panel and other management panels to apply the criteria that give a broad interpretation of social, economic and ecological importance which should benefit the stocks included and the fishery and more meaningfully meet the intent of creating an island-based FMP.
+Including specific species that are relevant to St. Thomas/St. John fishermen and stakeholders would facilitate monitoring and assessment which is critical to ensuring stock status remains above critical thresholds and avoids an overfished status.
+It also provides monitoring of fishing activity that can provide important information in determining whether actions may need to be undertaken to meet social and economic objectives within the St. Thomas/St. John FMP.
 The criteria included in Preferred Alternative 2 serve different purposes as discussed in Section 2.2.2.
-All of these criteria offer an opportunity to consider social, economic, and ecological benchmarks by which to include species that are important to St. Croix into the FMP and should have positive social effects although indirect.
-New species included under Criterion D, dolphin and wahoo, have economic importance and would be managed to prevent overfishing while ensuring OY.
+All of these criteria offer an opportunity to consider social, economic, and ecological benchmarks by which to include species that are important to St. Thomas/St. John into the FMP and should have positive social effects although indirect.
+A new species identified as having ecological importance and added under Criterion C was the yellowmouth grouper.
+Others included under Criterion D were dolphin and wahoo.
+These species that have economic importance, and will be managed to prevent overfishing while ensuring optimum yield.
 These species are undoubtedly of social importance also and by including them into management, the Council can tailor management to ensure their continued positive social effects.
 Furthermore with the addition of all sea cucumbers and sea urchins, there would likely be positive social effects from management and conservation of these species.